17 Employee Wellness Program Ideas to Increase Engagement 2022

 9. Arrange for bike racks and provide “bike to work” promotional materials

 The type of transportation that employee use to get to work is a big factor for them.
 While most employees use automobiles, many of them don’t have to.
-Bicycles are a form of transportation that often gets overlooked by people when they’re going to work.
-I
+Bicycles are a form of transportation that often gets overlooked.

-n some foreign countries, like Japan and Thailand, bicycling to work is a common practice because it is more affordable than owning and operating an automobile.
-But for your employees, encouraging them to ride bicycles can be more about keeping them physically healthy rather than just the economics of it.
+In some foreign countries, like Japan and Thailand, bicycling to work is a common practice because it is more affordable than owning and maintaining an automobile.
+But for your employees, encouraging them to ride bicycles can be more about keeping them physically healthy.

-If you were to pass out “bike to work” promotional materials to your employees and set up bike racks outside of the work facility, perhaps more employees would be motivated to ride a bike to work rather than take their car.
+If you were to distribute “bike to work” promotional materials to your employees and set up bike racks outside of the work facility, perhaps more employees would be motivated to ride a bike to work rather than take their car.

 10. Encourage stairwell use by providing posters for display in strategic locations